-WE THE PEOPLE: NATIONAL FINALS
+WE THE PEOPLE NATIONAL FINALS AND NATIONAL INVITATIONAL

-The year 2012 marked the 25th Anniversary of the We the People National Finals.
-Fifty-six classes and communities from throughout the United States raised nearly \$2,000,000 to ensure the success of the National Finals.
+The 26th Annual of the We the People National Finals were held in April 2013.
+Fifty-six classes and communities from throughout the United States raised nearly \$2 million to ensure the success of the National Finals.

-The 25th Anniversary We the People National Finals was partially funded by Center for Civic Education and the Fund for Freedom and Democracy.
+The We the People National Finals were partially funded by Center for Civic Education and the Fund for Freedom and Democracy.
 This donation was made in the honor of the Honorable Patricio M. Serna, Justice of the New Mexico Supreme Court.